TrumanGIT/True-North/README.md

  • Teleport anywhere.
  (Useful for testing or troubleshooting.)

- F1 - Open up skse menu framework to tweak some mods including my own hail mod where you can play with hail physics in real time.
+ F1 - Open up skse menu framework to tweak some mods including my own relight mod hail mod where you can edit lights and hail physics in real time.

 Shift + E to do ALL the actions below: